brandon099/ltnet/README.md

 ### Squid
 Squid is configured as a froward proxy and listens on 0.0.0.0:3128, so once it's up, simply point your clients there to start caching content served over HTTP.

+## Getting Started
+`docker-compose build`

+`docker-compose up -d`

+Then point your clients to use the Unbound DNS and Squid HTTP forward proxy